CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     Invoke Bug Workflow activity.
 On the Subprocesses property tab, double-click (in Designer) or click (in Hub) the "A Bug's Life" instance.
     View the subflow Values to confirm that 'bug' is populated correctly.

+### 2.3 Add a manual task activity

-#### Add a manual task step
+#### Insert a manual task
-  - Returning to "A Bug's Life", drag a Custom Manual Task activity and insert it between Start and Stop.
-Change the label to
+  - Returning to "A Bug's Life", drag a Custom Manual Task activity and link it between Start and Stop.
+Change the label to "Await Resolution".
-    "Await Resolution".
 On the Design tab, select the ResolveBug task template we create.
 For Instance ID Variable instead of selecting from the dropdown, type the expression `${bug.id}`.
-This tells MDW that we've already created the task, and we just need our activity to await task completion.<br>
+This tells MDW that we've already created the task (in Save Bug), and we just need our activity to await task completion.<br>
     ![a bugs life](../images/a-bugs-life.png)<br>

   - Save and run to confirm that the status of Await Resolution in "A Bug's Life" is *Waiting*.
 This indicates that flow will resume once the associated manual task is completed.

+#### Perform actions on the task
   - In MDWHub click the Tasks tab, find the just-created bug task, and drill into it.
 Click the Action button and select Claim.
     By default you must be assigned a task to complete it (although this behavior [can be overridden](../../help/taskAction.html)).
     Click the Action button again and select Complete.